intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 Before running the example, make sure that `Boston_Housing.csv` is under `work/data` directory or the same path in the command.
 Run the example with SGX spark local mode with the following command in the terminal.
 Replace `your_IP_address` with your IP address and `path_of_boston_housing_csv` with your path of `Boston_Housing.csv`.

-Also, please be noted that the data within Boston_Housing.csv needs to be processed beforing handing to xgboost_exmaple.py.
+Note that data in `Boston_Housing.csv` needs to be pre-processed, before training with `xgboost_example.py`.

-The data for column "chas" is in type "string" and we need to delete all the quotation marks so that the xgboost_example.py can successfully load the data.
+The data for column "chas" is in type "string" and we need to delete all the **quotation marks(")** so that the `xgboost_example.py` can successfully load the data.

 Before changing:
 > 0.00632,18,2.31,**"0"**,0.538,6.575,65.2,4.09,1,296,15.3,396.9,4.98,24